Nash was at a party, and no one was trying to kill him.

 “Anyway.
 That’s all beside the point.
 I wanted to ask you.
 Would you be willing to join the Esoteric Forces?”

-I shook my head.
+Nash shook his head.
 “I don’t go in much for working for anyone.”

 “Yeah.
 Yeah, after this… I could hardly blame you, could I?”
 He stared down at the food.
 “I had to ask.
 Just to make sure.
 Plane’s coming in soon- Apparently, there’s some demon on board who absolutely had to get down here as soon as possible to talk with Bas… Betty.
 That’s going to be embarrassing.”